AVAnnotate/documentation/pages/events.md

 Include a link from a IIIF manifest.

+{: .warning }
-The AVAnnotate validator checks that the structure is correct but does not check links.
+> **Important Note:** The AVAnnotate validator checks that the IIIF manifest structure is valid but does not check links.
+Broken or invalid links (see  will not render in an AVAnnotate project.

 ### Edit events by clicking into an event on the dashboard, and then selecting `Edit`
 <br>